ZheyuanChen/AELP/README.md

 ## Getting the modified EPOCH

-Clone [epoch_dev](https://github.com/ZheyuanChen/epoch_dev) and check out the `my-epoch-mods` branch (this is the actively developed branch — the modification is **not** on `main`).
+Clone [epoch_dev](https://github.com/ZheyuanChen/epoch_dev) and check out the `upstream-pr-custom-laser-injection` branch (this is the branch sent to official EPOCH repo for a PR — the modification is **not** on `main`).
 Build it in the usual way (`make COMPILER=gfortran` from `epoch2d/` or `epoch3d/`).
 Once the pending pull request is merged upstream, this step will no longer be necessary.